kumoru/kumoru-docs.github.io/includes/_secrets.md

 …
 ```

 Lists all available secrets.
 The values are purposely not displayed.
-Use `kumoru show secret UUID` to deplay the value.
+Use `kumoru show secret UUID` to display the value.

 ## Show a Secret